 Art has always been an important outlet in my life, starting with Polaroid collages on my bedroom wall and cutting up old books to make the pages into something beautiful.
 I didn’t even process photographic art as a form of career until my early twenties — before it was just an essential piece of my lifestyle.
 I feel truly humbled to put food on my table doing what I cherish.
 Throughout the journey of evolving and improving my craft, I have learned how complex each one of the relationships I have made are, and how much love I have for so many people that I create for.
 I am lucky to witness such tender and special moments.

 I have been working as a photographer for a decade and have learned so much about myself through the process.
 My needs are pretty ordinary: to love and have the means to always love.
 I can laugh and cry in the same breath.
 The intensity in which I feel things has constantly been my greatest curse in life, but my greatest gift as an artist.
 I’m quite eccentric, silly, tender-hearted, and accommodating.
-I surround myself with good friends, red wine, a beautiful partner, furbabies, and a love of art so fierce that I still get butterflies when I create something new.
+I surround myself with good friends, red wine, furbabies, and a love of art so fierce that I still get butterflies when I create something new.

 My life is simple, but full of so much more than I ever thought could be mine.